oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

     required (i.e. parameter_required is “false”) as they will stay undefined.

-- status_value: a string that contains a keyword that indicates the status of the parameter relative to the specification or implementation.

-- parameter_validation_clause: represents the optional [validation
+- parameter_validation_clause: represents the optional validation
-  clause](#validation-clause-definition) on the parameter definition.
+  clause on the parameter definition.

 - key_schema_definition: if the parameter_type is map, represents the
   optional schema definition for the keys used to identify entries in